 The second round of the French local elections, at the end of June, was bad news for Macron, whose candidates did very poorly.
-In response, launching the second, post-Covid half of his mandate, Macron switched his Prime Minister.
-He replaced high-profile operator Edouard Philippe with an unknown right-winger, Jean Castex, whose previous experience consisted mostly of being mayor of a town with 6 000 inhabitants. « I’m not looking for the limelight » confirmed Castex on the day of his appointment.
+In response, launching the second, post-Covid half of his mandate, Macron switched Prime Minister, replacing high-profile operator Edouard Philippe with an unknown right-winger, Jean Castex, whose previous experience consisted mostly of being mayor of a town with 6 000 inhabitants. « I’m not looking for the limelight » confirmed Castex on the day of his appointment.

 Meanwhile, mobilization for Black Lives, and working-class anger at austerity and job losses have marked the month since the raising of the lockdown.
 What are the prospects for the year to come?

 On the political side, this high level of class struggle has wrecked the political parties the ruling class had relied on for decades.
-First, president Sarkozy from the Right pushed through half the neo-liberal attacks he wanted to.
-But then he was defeated in the 2012 elections by Hollande from the Socialist Party who promised “my real opponent is the world of finance”.
+First, president Sarkozy from the Right pushed through half the neoliberal attacks he wanted to, and was then defeated in the 2012 elections by Hollande from the Socialist Party who was promising “my real opponent is the world of finance”.
 People hoped Hollande would be different, but he forced through a detested anti-Labour law scrapping long-held protections for millions.
 In the following, 2017, elections, the Socialist Party was crushed.
 Hollande did not dare even to stand again; the candidate who did stand, Benoit Hamon, left the Socialist Party after the election to form a new grouping.
-And in the first round of the parliamentary elections, the Socialist Party, who were the outgoing government, got 7.4% of the votes cast or one point seven million votes.
-This was less than the two and a half million votes obtained by the radical Left movement La France Insoumise, and less than the three million votes that went to the far-right National Front.
+And in the first round of the parliamentary elections, the Socialist Party, who were the outgoing government, got 7.4% of the votes cast: one point seven million votes, less than the two and a half million votes obtained by the radical Left movement La France Insoumise, less than the three million votes that went to the far-right National Front.
 The Socialist Party lost 250 of their 280 MPs.

 Already millions of people have been plunged into poverty because temporary jobs have disappeared.
 Now there are likely to be massive redundancies.
 The big aeronautic company Airbus is already threatening 15 000 redundancies, including 5000 of its 49 000 employees in France.
 Air France has announced 7500 job losses (16% of its workforce) despite receiving 7 billion euros in government-backed loans which most commentators think will never be fully repaid.
 In other sectors, most companies have not yet announced their redundancy plans, but Nokia, Technicolor, and the pharmaceutical company Sanofi have already said they will be sacking hundreds of workers.